vicajilau/pdf_combiner/README.md

 Convert a list of image files into a single PDF document.

 **Required Parameters:**
-- `paths`: A list of strings representing the paths of the image files.
+- `inputPaths`: A list of strings representing the paths of the image files.
-- `outputDirPath`: A string representing the directory where the generated PDF should be saved.
+- `outputPath`: A string representing the directory where the generated PDF should be saved.

 **Optional Parameters:**
 - `maxWidth` (default: 360): Maximum width for image compression.